hedyhli/cognate-playground/README.md

 <img src="https://raw.githubusercontent.com/hedyhli/cognate-playground/main/demo.png" width=800 />

-It currently supports all types except Box, Dict, and I/O, and about 95% of all builtins from the C prelude.
+It currently supports about 80% of all builtins from the C prelude, and all types except Dict and IO.

 [Tree-sitter](https://github.com/hedyhli/tree-sitter-cognate) is used as the parser, and the the runtime written entirely in JavaScript.